After grueling months, the 2019-20 NBA season restart is finally here.

 Between COVID-19 test results and players posting their quarantine meals, there has been no shortage of headlines from Disney World in Orlando, FL so far.

-The Los Angeles Lakers, who are favored to win the 2020 NBA Finals, encountered a huge loss as Shams Charania from The Athletic reported that Rajon Rondo fractured his right thumb in practice.
-The 34-year-old guard will be sidelined and return to basketball activities in 6-8 weeks.
+The Los Angeles Lakers, who are favored to win the 2020 NBA Finals, encountered a huge loss as Shams Charania from The Athletic reported that Rajon Rondo fractured his right thumb in practice and will be out for at least 6-8 weeks.

-Kentavious Caldwell-Pope will more than likely slide into the starting lineup to replace Bradley.
+Kentavious Caldwell-Pope will more than likely replace Bradley.
 The team’s record when Bradley was injured and Caldwell-Pope filled in for him was 13-1.
-The Lakers also have a 17-3 record this season with Caldwell-Pope in the lineup.
+Overall, the Lakers also have a 17-3 record this season with Caldwell-Pope in the lineup.

 The injury of Rondo directly affects the second unit.
 He was an important component by controlling the offense and being a vocal leader.
 However, the Lakers are still in a fantastic position to seize another championship in October.

 The addition of Smith, following Danny Green, Kentavious Caldwell-Pope, Alex Caruso, Quinn Cook, and Waiters, is an extremely solid rotation for Vogel.
 Rondo’s injury also leads to more well-balanced three-point shooters off the bench.

 It is safe to say Vogel has to make some tough decisions regarding whose minutes will increase.
 He can lean toward Caldwell-Pope, Green, or Cook for excellent three-point shooting and experience.
 Smith and Waiters offer the same but since newly acquired, they will need some time to get themselves adjusted.
 However, there is one key player that can flourish among the plethora of guards: Alex Caruso.